mkasa/fmpof/README.md

 # Technical notes
 The database of fmpof is a text file, where one password is stored in a single line.
-Each password is encrypted using AES with a DB password plus a random salt of 12 bytes.
+Each password is encrypted using AES with a DB password plus a random salt of 12 bytes, and then is Base64 encoded.
+A single-line-single-record principle allows you to easily edit database files (e.g: concatenating two or more files, manage files with DCVS, etc.).

 # Licenses
 MIT